robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### What are Keywords?

+> [!IMPORTANT]
+> LXX Explain the difference between User Keywords and Library Keywords (K2)

 Tests or Tasks are structured using **Keywords**, which represent specific actions or sequences of actions to be performed.

-- **Keywords** in Robot Framework are according to the concepts used in Behavior-Driven Development (BDD) or Keyword-Driven Testing.
+**Keywords** in Robot Framework are according to the concepts used in Behavior-Driven Development (BDD) and Keyword-Driven Testing.

-- **Definition**: A keyword is one or more words used as a reference to a specific set of actions intended to be performed during the execution of one or more tests or tasks.
+**Definition**: one or more words used as a reference to a specific set of actions intended to be performed during the execution of one or more tests or tasks.

 There are two types of keywords in Robot Framework: